FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 At the end of this tutorial you will be able to

-1. Understand what is Version Control and the need for it.
+ 1. Understand what is Version Control
  #.
+Identify the need for using Version Control
-Create and use a repository on a daily basis.
+ #.
+Install Mercurial and intialize a repository

 ..
 R3